jakeashdown/platform-test/README.md

 Your task is to write a program which can produce a quote and policy for a customer given their individual Wrisk score.

-The solution should use gradle and kotlin.
+The solution should ideally use gradle and kotlin.
 You don’t need to be a kotlin expert, none of us were before we started using it.
 We believe good programmers can easily pick up any language.
 Here is a resource [https://learnxinyminutes.com/docs/kotlin/](https://learnxinyminutes.com/docs/kotlin/).

+If you feel uncomfortable using kotlin feel free to use the language of your choice.
+Ideally JVM based so that you can use the provide data contracts (see later).

 Find the initial project setup here: [https://github.com/WriskHQ/platform-test](https://github.com/WriskHQ/platform-test).
 It has no external dependencies added - feel free to add some if you want.